 You do not want the dog to obey that command.
-You want the dog to understand the fact that you're crossing the street, you want the dog to understand the goal.
+You want the dog to understand the fact that you're crossing the street.
+You want the dog to understand the goal.
 But the whole idea of getting you there is going to be different than maybe you anticipated.
-That concept in seeing eye dogs is called intelligent disobiedence.
-They disobey the rules, they disobey your command but they understand the intent and the goal.
+That concept, in seeing eye dogs, is called intelligent disobedience.
+They disobey the rules, they disobey your command, but they understand the intent and the goal.

-It's one of four components of displaying courageous leadership that I want to talk to you about today.
+It's one of four components of displaying courageous leadership that I wanna talk to you about today.